aximthered/Wind-Farm-Layout-Optimization/README.md

 Hybrid Genetic Algorithm and Simulated Annealing implementation to search for the global optimum configuration and thereby to maximize the Annual Energy Production (AEP).

 ```
-The Shell.ai Hackathon for Sustainable and Affordable Energy kicked-off on September 14th, focusing on a Windfarm
+The Shell.ai Hackathon for Sustainable and Affordable Energy kicked-off on September 14th,

-Layout Optimisation coding challenge.
-The participants were invited to optimise the placement of 50 wind turbines
+focusing on a Windfarm Layout Optimisation coding challenge.
+The participants were invited
+to optimise the placement of 50 wind turbines of ‘100 m rotor diameter to help maximise the

-of ‘100 m rotor diameter to help maximise the AEP (Annual Energy Production), each on a hypothetical offshore wind
+AEP (Annual Energy Production), each on a hypothetical offshore wind farm area.
+One of the

-farm area.
-One of the key problems of an unoptimized layout is the combined effect wind turbines can have on the
+key problems of an unoptimized layout is the combined effect wind turbines can have on the
 wind speed distribution in a windfarm.
-As a wind turbine extracts energy from incoming wind, it creates a region
+As a wind turbine extractsenergy from incoming wind,

-behind it downstream where the wind speed is decreased- this is called a wake region.
-Note that wind turbines
+it creates a region behind it downstream where the wind speed is decreased- this is called

-automatically orient their rotors, to face incoming wind from any direction.
-Due to the induced speed deficit, a
+a wake region.
+Note that wind turbines automatically orient their rotors, to face incoming
+wind from any direction.
+Due to the induced speed deficit, a turbine placed inside the wake

-turbine placed inside the wake region of an upstream turbine will naturally generate reduced electrical power.
+region of an upstream turbine will naturally generate reduced electrical power.
 This
 inter-turbine interference is known as a wake effect.
-An optimal windfarm layout is important to ensure a minimum
+An optimal windfarm layout is

-loss of power during this combined wake effect.
+important to ensure a minimum loss of power during this combined wake effect.

-The contestants faced challenges such as a high dimensionality, complex multimodality and the discontinuous nature
+The contestants faced challenges such as a high dimensionality, complex multimodality and the

-of the search space.
+discontinuous nature of the search space.
 This made optimising the layout analytics difficult.
-But, armed with optimisation strategies

-and computer algorithms, around 5000 teams signed up to compete in this challenge.
+But, armed with optimisation strategies and computer algorithms, around 5000 teams signed up to
+compete in this challenge.
 ```

 More information at [Hackerearth](https://www.hackerearth.com/challenges/competitive/shell-hackathon/), [Shell](https://www.shell.in/energy-and-innovation/ai-hackathon.html#vanity-aHR0cHM6Ly93d3cuc2hlbGwuaW4vaGFja2F0aG9uLmh0bWw), [Slides](https://www.slideshare.net/Surajk15/windfarm-shell-hackathon)